-You have provided the following reasoning for the prediction of toxicological properties: "The hypothesis for read across is that the only difference between the three substances of the group is a methyl- or chloro-substituent at one location on the acetoacetanilide portion, which would have a negligible influence on the hazard profile. [...]
-Metal laked pigments are of low solubility in water and octanol.
-As regarding to the log Kow the substances are not lipophilic, uptake via micelles with bile acids is also unlikely."
+You have provided the following reasoning for the prediction of toxicological properties: "These metal laked pigments are of low solubility in water and octanol. [...]
+The pigments are not readily biodegradable and adsorption to the solid soil phase is not expected.
+Due to the very low log Kow values significant accumulation in organisms is not to be expected.
+The hypothesis for read-across is that the only difference between the three substances of the group is a methyl or chloro substituent at one location on the acetoacetanilide portion, which would have a negligible influence on the hazard profile."
 You further consider based on theoretical (absence of) metabolism that, "should an aromatic amine become released, the toxicity profile is dominated by the amine function, and there is comparatively little influence of a non-polar substituent in the o-position (noting the toluidine is the most hazardous variant)".